Research

 Politics of gentrifying neighborhoods

-- Our article published in Urban Affairs Review examines how policing-related experiences and attitudes differ between gentrifiers and longtime residents in gentrifying neighborhoods in Chicago.
-We find that the longstanding pattern where high-SES, mostly-white neighborhoods experience low police contact and race-class subjugated neighborhoods experience “over-policing and under-protection” is replicated within gentrifying neighborhoods, showing that forms of urban inequality may persist even as patterns of cross-neighborhood spatial segregation erode.
+Our article published in Urban Affairs Review examines how policing-related experiences and attitudes differ between gentrifiers and longtime residents.
+We find that the longstanding cross-neighborhood pattern of “over-policing and under-protection” is replicated within gentrifying neighborhoods, showing how forms of urban inequality may persist even as patterns of spatial segregation change.

 The emergence of factional politics in Chicago City Council

-In this working paper, I analyze the re-emergence of factional conflict in Chicago’s non-partisan City Council.
-For two decades, council members focused on city service provision and largely delegated policymaking to the mayor.
-Since the mid-2010s, however, factional conflict has re-emerged.
-I use roll call votes, campaign contribution data, and evidence from election campaigns to show increasing factionalism and identify the factions.
-The emerging factionalism in Chicago politics does not resemble the conflicts between ideologically opposed factions that we see in national or state politics.
-Instead, it features a progressive faction that seeks to use the Council’s legislative powers to advance a policy agenda and a non-ideological faction that prioritizes service provision over legislative functions.
+In an ongoing project, I explore factional conflict in Chicago’s non-partisan City Council.
+For two decades, council members focused on city service provision and largely delegated policymaking to the mayor, leaving little conflict in the legislative process.
+Since the mid-2010s, however, factional conflict has re-emerged in the Council.
+Analyzing roll call votes and a range of other evidence, I trace how three factions are gradually crystallizing: a progressive faction that seeks to advance a policy agenda, a reactionary faction that opposes the progressive agenda, and a non-ideological faction that prioritizes service provision over legislative functions.

 Commentary on local politics